House Passes Short-Term Spending Bill, Setting Up Shutdown Battle in Senate

 “This is like giving you a bowl of doggy doo, put a cherry on top and call it a chocolate sundae,” she said.

-Virginia’s two Democratic senators, Mark Warner and Tim Kaine, whose constituents include hundreds of thousands of federal workers, announced together that they, too, would oppose the temporary spending bill in the Senate.
+In a sign of the growing opposition, Virginia’s two Democratic senators, Mark Warner and Tim Kaine, whose constituents include hundreds of thousands of federal workers, announced that they, too, would oppose the temporary spending bill in the Senate.

 “Congress should remain in session with no recess until we work out a long-term bipartisan budget deal that addresses all issues,” Warner and Kaine said in a joint statement.